 The Planning Commission held a public hearing and took written testimony on retaining walls and fences on August 18, 2016.
-The written public testimony is included as part of this packet.

-A legal notice of the Board of County Councilors public hearing on retaining walls and fences was published in the "Columbian" newspaper on September 12, 2016
+Legal notices of the Board of County Councilors public hearings on retaining walls and fences were published in the "Columbian" newspaper on September 12, 2016 and November 14, 2016.